Ian8829/ReactandRNative/README.md

-#This is exercise for React and Reducx Book(Packt)
+#This is exercise for React and ReactNative Book(Packt)